songweizhi/HgtSIM/README.md

     4. add nothing to boths end of transfer_D.

 1. Transfers can be inserted only to the intergenic regions by specifying the 'keep_cds' option.
-The annotation files (in gbk format) of the recipient genomes are needed to enable this option.
+The annotation files (in genbank format) of the recipient genomes are needed to enable this option.

 Output files
 ---